weaverbel/intro-computational-thinking/content/5-solutions.md

 {% include figure.html img="move-pseudocode.png" alt="Steps in the moving scenario" caption="Steps in the moving files workflow" width="65%" %}

+*Steps in the process*

+1. Create a list of all the different file types.
+2. Create new folders to match the different file types
+3. Use a loop to work through the folder, file type by file type, moving the files to the new areas.
+4. Print filenames to the screen as the loop runs

 #### Practice 2b.
 Tidying up more carefully